01 of 07

 Cowering and Tail Tucking

 Cowering and tail tucking are more overt signs than lip licking or yawning that you are dealing with a fearful dog.
 While fearful dogs don't always bite, fear does increase the likelihood.
-If you encounter a dog who cowers away from you with his tail tucked between his legs, back off.
-Let him approach you in his own time, and he'll be less likely to feel the need to bite to defend himself.
+If you encounter a dog who cowers away from you with their tail tucked between their legs, back off.
+Let them approach you in their own time, and they'll be less likely to feel the need to bite to defend himself.

 07 of 07

 Many dog trainers refer to this as whale eye.
-You'll see the whites of a dog's eye when he moves his head slightly but doesn't move his eyes.
+You'll see the whites of a dog's eye when they move their head slightly but don't move their eyes.
 A half moon of white will show around the dog's eyes.
 Whale eye is a sign of anxiety in dogs.
 It's an expression many animal shelter workers are familiar with.
 Again, this doesn't necessarily mean that a dog is about to bite.
 It means that a dog is feeling anxious, and anxious dogs are more likely to bite.
-If you see a dog showing the whites of his eyes, it's a good idea to give him some space until he feels more relaxed.
+If you see a dog showing the whites of their eyes, it's a good idea to give them some space until they feel more relaxed.